Azure/azure-sdk/docs/dotnet/implementation.md

 }
 ```

 {% include requirement/MUST id="dotnet-client-builder-overload-tokencredential" %} provide extension method for `IAzureClientFactoryBuilderWithCredential` internface for constructors that take `TokenCredentials`.
-Extension method should take same set of parameters as constructor except the `TokenCredential` and call into `builder.RegisterClientFactory` overload that provides the token credential as part of construction lambda.
+Extension method should take same set of parameters as constructor except the `TokenCredential` and call into `builder.RegisterClientFactory` overload that provides the token credential as part of factory lambda.

 Sample implementation: